 Recipe Ingredient Notes

-Gluten-Free Flour: I tested this recipe for gluten free oatmeal m&m cookies with my own gluten free flour blend, Bob’s Red Mill 1-to-1, and King Arthur Measure for Measure.
+Gluten Free Flour: I tested this small batch recipe for gluten free oatmeal cookies with my own gluten free flour blend, Bob’s Red Mill 1-to-1, and King Arthur Measure for Measure.
 While all 3 blends work fabulously in this recipe, the cookies made with King Arthur Measure for Measure did not spread as much as the cookies made with the other blends.
 All blends used do contain xanthan gum.

 Old Fashioned Oats: I highly recommend using Old-Fashioned oats (rolled oats) in this recipe.
 Quick-cooking Oats are too thin and you will lose the texture of this cookie.

-VERY IMPORTANT REGARDING OATS: Please make sure to purchase certified gluten-free oats if you have celiac or a wheat allergy.
+Please make sure to purchase certified gluten-free oats if you have celiac or a wheat allergy.
 While oats are naturally gluten-free they are often processed in the same facility as wheat or other gluten-containing grains.
-Personally, I buy my gluten-free oats from Thrive Market or GF Harvest PureOats.

 To make this small batch gluten-free oatmeal cookie recipe you need two bowls (one for your dry ingredients and one for your wet ingredients).
 You will also need a small microwave-safe bowl to melt the butter.
 I recommend using a whisk to combine your wet ingredients and a sturdy spatula to fold in the dry ingredients.